Healthdirect Free Australian health advice you can count on.

 Key facts

-• Bladder prolapse occurs when your pelvic floor muscles become weak and your bladder bulges into your vaginal wall.
+• Bladder prolapse can happen when your pelvic floor muscles become weak and your bladder bulges into your vaginal wall.

-• It can cause pressure or a lump in your vagina, difficulty passing urine and incontinence.
+• It can cause pressure or a lump in your vagina, difficulty passing urine (doing a wee) and incontinence.

-• It is most often caused by pregnancy and vaginal childbirth, but can also be due to excessive coughing, lifting, straining and being overweight.
+• A bladder prolapse is most often caused by pregnancy and vaginal childbirth, but can also be due to excessive coughing, lifting, straining and being overweight.

 • There are several treatment options, including pelvic floor exercises, a vaginal pessary or surgery.